 To put it plainly, if you’re not planning to pick up a phone call after 5pm, don’t show your call extensions then, either.
 You’ll create a lot of waste by directing extension clicks to your voicemail, where people will either drop off, or become a cold lead.
 (You’ll have to call them back to get a hold of that lead, and you’ll probably just wind up playing phone tag.)

 If you’re familiar with ad testing, then you know how even just a small change in ad copy can affect you in a really positive way.

 Constantly A/B split test your ad extensions against new, improved versions to see if you can keep exceeding your past performance peaks.

 This will help you figure out what captures your customers’ attention the most, and maybe you can even start using those learnings on your ad copy or landing pages…

 Over to you…

-Most companies are taking advantage of some of the available AdWords ad extensions, but are you taking advantage of all of them?
-And in the right way?
+Most companies are taking advantage of some of the available Google Ads ad extensions, but are you taking advantage of all the ones that stand to benefit your business?

 By now, you’ve gotten up close and personal with ad extensions, from the basics to the specifics.
 You know how to make them work for you, and that will get you a long way.